Mattzobricks/MattzoControllers/src/MTC4BT/README.md

 OTA will not work when the network connection is over the cable, disconnect the cable and restart the module so it starts in WiFi mode.
 This limitation is caused by the ArduinoOTA library being hard wired (pun intended) to Wifi.h (at the time of writing).

 The IP address is different for Wifi and cable because an other MAC address is used.

+If a status LED is configured, it will turn on solid in network discovery.
+This will get the other statuses when out of setup and in the regular operation mode.

 ### Configuring the PURemote